History, Awards and Recognitions

 1831: Lewis Bledsoe builds the first ferry across the Osage Arm of Lake of the Ozarks, enabling a boom in travel and freighting.

 1835: Benton County is created and named for Thomas Hart Benton, Unites States Senator.

 1837: The first Riverboats travel the Osage, stopping in Warsaw to deliver manufactured items needed by settlers, and picking up the raw goods harvested from the wilderness.
-Slaves load and unload the cargo to the beat of drums.
 The steamboat era doesn’t last long, as they carried their own demise in the form of railroad building materials.

 1843: The area is booming and the City of Warsaw is officially incorporated.
 While the story behind its name has been lost to history, it is believed that the town was named after Warsaw, Poland, in honor of Polish General Tadeusz Kosciusko.